d0rich/th2-docs/content/getting-started/install-demo/requirements/_index.md

 chapter: false
 ---

-# Installing required software on the Test and Operator boxes
+# Demo Step 1: Installing required software on the Test and Operator boxes

 As a result of this step, you will prepare your test and operator boxes and get the following th2 components as part of the final th2 schema: